nselem/bigscape-corason/_pages/01_installation.md

 At the moment, there are two methods available to run BiG-SCAPE:

-- Using the pre-built Docker image, a slightly larger download but zero-fuss install on any system that can run Docker.<br>
+- Using the pre-built Docker image, a slightly larger download but zero-fuss install on any system that can run Docker.
-- Installing all the dependencies (using a virtual environment is recommended).<br>
+- Installing all the dependencies (using a virtual environment is recommended).

 <h3> Installation using Docker </h3>